Home » Relationships

 Respect their privacy

 If you want to avoid daughter-in-law problems, take steps to ensure that you give your son and daughter-in-law space to prioritise their own relationship.
 Interfering and being too involved can be as much a hindrance as not being there at all.
-Tread the line carefully and don't harbour any feelings of jealousy towards your daughter-in-law - your son will always be your son.
+Tread the line carefully and try not to harbour any feelings of jealousy towards your daughter-in-law - your son or daughter) will always be your child but they have to put this new relationship, and particularly any children, first now.
+It’s just the circle of life.

 Build up her confidence in you as a mother-in-law

-It may not be wise to smother her with affection or, equally, be stand-offish, but letting her know that you're a non-judgemental, listening ear and around when needed will help her to build up trust in you as a mother-in-law and encourage her to return the favour.
+It may not be wise to smother her with affection or, equally, to be too distant, but letting her know that you're a non-judgemental, listening ear and around when needed will help her to build up trust in you as a mother-in-law and encourage her to return the favour.

 Gransnetters say:

-5. If conflict is unavoidable, look at solutions
+5. If conflict is unavoidable, are there solutions?

 Deal with any conflict effectively

-Try to get along with your daughter-in-law, even if past situations and upset makes this more difficult than you'd like.
-Try to talk things over with her so that you can let her know where you stand, and discuss how best to move forward.
-This is particularly important if you have grandchildren as a bad relationship with your daughter-in-law could mean a lack of contact when it comes to your grandchildren.
+Try to get along with your daughter-in-law, even if past situations makes this more difficult than you'd like.
+If things should turn sour, try to talk things over with her so that you can let her know where you stand, and discuss how best to move forward.
+This is particularly important if you have grandchildren, as a bad relationship with your daughter-in-law could mean a lack of contact when it comes to your grandchildren.

 If your relationship has dissipated altogether, you may want to think about attempting to re-build it.
-But how can you successfully re-build a relationship?
+But how do you begin to do that?
+Here are a few things to think about:

 What happens if you really don't get on?